-Health requirements for incoming House Officers are PPD skin test within 6 months prior to start date, rubella immunity proven by titer or documentation of two injections of MMR; measles immunity proven by titer or documentation of two injections of MMR; varicella (chickenpox) immunity proven by titer, varicella vaccine x 2, or by reliable history of past varicella infection; and proof of Hepatitis B vaccine or proof of antibodies to Hepatitis B (504-568-8632).
+Health requirements for incoming House Officers are PPD skin test within 6 months prior to start date, rubella immunity proven by titer or documentation of two injections of MMR; measles immunity proven by titer or documentation of two injections of MMR; varicella (chickenpox) immunity proven by titer, varicella vaccine x 2, or by reliable history of past varicella infection; and proof of Hepatitis B vaccine or proof of antibodies to Hepatitis B, also proof of Td/Tdap within the last 10 years.
+All Health Requirements are managed by student health.